Image ALT {ALT}

 • See Your Dentist for Regular Cleanings

-Schedule professional cleanings every six months — or more often if your dentist recommends it.
-Tartar and deep plaque buildup can't be removed at home, no matter how carefully you brush.
+Plan to have professional dental cleanings about every six months, or more frequently if your dentist advises it.
+Hardened tartar and deep plaque deposits cannot be effectively removed at home, even with thorough brushing and flossing.

 • Check Your Fillings and Dental Work